Mert Rory Sabuncu*

 Before joining Cornell’s School of Electrical and Computer Engineering, and Meinig School of Biomedical Engineering, Mert was a faculty member at the A.A Martinos Center for Biomedical Imaging (Massachusetts General Hospital and Harvard Medical School).
 In 2021, Mert moved to Cornell Tech and Weill Cornell Medicine in New York City, where he is currently a Professor of Electrical and Computer Engineering.

 Mert is a co-founder and executive editor of MELBA (The Journal of Machine Learning for Biomedical Imaging), a web-based journal devoted to the free and unrestricted access of high quality articles in the broad field that bridges machine learning and biomedical imaging.
-He also c0-launched the Machine Learning in Medicine initiative, which is a Cornell-wide inter-campus collaborative with the goal of bringing together researchers with common interests and complimentary expertise.
+He also co-launched the Machine Learning in Medicine initiative, which is a Cornell-wide inter-campus collaborative with the goal of bringing together researchers with common interests and complimentary expertise.
 MLIM also runs a webinar series, which is freely available to all.